atlassian-archive/dataschool/dataschool/_chapters/data-governance/source-data-architecture.md

 Small teams should work directly with their data sources.
 The steps are quite simple:

 1. Create a Read Only Replica or Read Only User for your database
-2. Setup a SQL Based BI tool
+2. Setup a SQL based BI tool
 3. Keep dashboards and queries simple